Last Modified: 12 Jun 2014

 On our way back to Oaxaca, stop into a mezcaleria (mezcal distillery).
 Mezcal is an alcoholic beverage, related to tequila, which is produced from the maguey plant.
 Although mezcal is experiencing a resurgence in popularity all over Mexico, it is largely produced in Oaxaca.
 Not for the faint-of-heart, mezcal has an enticing smoky flavor and is generally enjoyed straight up – salud!

 This evening is free for your own Oaxaca food adventure.
-Your leader will tell you about a range of Oaxaca's best kept dining secrets, so you can decide on what best takes your fancy for dinner.
+Your leader will tell you about a range of Oaxaca's best kept dining secrets, so you can decide on what best takes your fancy for dinner (if you have room!).

 - Oaxaca - Mercado Abasto tour